data2health/repository-and-index-software/README.md

 For now, the list is stored as a [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1SJ7EFyvqRd1fe6ZqqTG2EzvCVCvl-T8Woiv8FgHTawQ/edit?usp=sharing).

 ## Attribute Categories
-Currently, attributes are arranged using the following categories:
+Attributes are arranged using the following categories:

 1. General
 2. Metadata handling